davidlee80/spirv/README.md

 ## SPIR-V

 _Note_: This is a work in progress.
-Not all instructions have yet been implemented.
-They will be in the course of the next few days.
+Instructions have all been implemented.
+We are in the process of implementing full semantic validation.
+This is going to take a while.
+Partly because the specification is incomplete and in flux.
-Expect breaking code changes to appear regularly.
+But also because it is a hard problem to solve.
+Expect breaking changes to appear frequently.

 Package SPIR-V is a Go encoder/decoder for the Vulkan SPIR-V format.
 This is based on the [preliminary specificationn][1] (pdf) and is subject to